MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 (or range) of possible values.
 They describe the decisions that the optimizer must make.

 A *solution* assigns a value to each of these variables.
-These describe the choice for each of the aforementioned decisions.
+The variables describe the choice for each of the aforementioned decisions.

-The *cost function* associates a numerical value ("score") with each possible solution in order to compare them and select the most favorable one (typically identified by the lowest cost value).
+The *cost function* associates a numerical value ("score") with each possible solution in order to compare them and selects the most favorable one.
+Typically the most favorable solution is identified by the lowest cost value.

 > [!NOTE]
 > In physics, the *Hamiltonian* takes the role of the cost function and its